fluffynuts/git-broadcast/README.md

 - `--ignore` - one or more space-separated branch names to ignore (don't update them), can be specified more than once
 - `--version` - print out the current version of the tool
 - `--help` - get this help in a console

+`git-broadcast` will also honor the GIT_BROADCAST_IGNORE_BRANCHES environment variable which can contain a comma-separated list of branches to always ignore, _in addition to_ any branches specified with `-i` on the cli.

 ## Configuring at GitHub Actions so you have to merge less into feature branches

 See the example workflow file to have your master branch merged